thai22011/covid_analysis/README.md

 6. Oceania	           18,023

 In reality, China and India combined should have higher deaths in Asia than North America

+## Covid Vaccinations
+As of 1/2023, Cuba and Chile led the highest vaccinations percentage with over 300% (multiple rounds of vaccinations) followed by Japan, Gibraltar, and Hong Kong.

+The source didn't collect the vaccine efficacy data so there was no insights in that spectrum.
 # Citation
 Use this bibtex to cite this repository: